github/docs/content/code-security/secret-scanning/working-with-secret-scanning-and-push-protection/working-with-push-protection-from-the-command-line.md

 You should either:

 * **Remove** the secret from your branch.
 For more information, see "[Resolving a blocked push from the command line](#resolving-a-blocked-push-from-the-command-line)."
 * **Follow a provided URL** {% ifversion push-protection-delegated-bypass %}to see what options are available to you{% endif %} to allow the push.
-For more information, see "[Bypassing push protection when working from the command line](#bypassing-push-protection-when-working-from-the-command-line)"{% ifversion push-protection-delegated-bypass %} and "[Requesting bypass privileges when working from the command line](#requesting-bypass-privileges-when-working-from-the-command-line){% endif %}."
+For more information, see "[Bypassing push protection when working from the command line](#bypassing-push-protection-when-working-from-the-command-line){% ifversion push-protection-delegated-bypass %}" and "[Requesting bypass privileges when working from the command line](#requesting-bypass-privileges-when-working-from-the-command-line){% endif %}."

 Up to five detected secrets will be displayed at a time on the command line.
 If a particular secret has already been detected in the repository and an alert already exists, {% data variables.product.prodname_dotcom %} will not block that secret.

-{% data reusables.secret-scanning.push-protection-remove-secret %} For more information about remediating blocked secrets, see "[Resolving a blocked push from the command line](#resolving-a-blocked-push-from-the-command-line)."

 If you confirm a secret is real and that you intend to fix it later, you should aim to remediate the secret as soon as possible.
 For example, you might revoke the secret and remove the secret from the repository's commit history.
 Real secrets that have been exposed must be revoked to avoid unauthorized access.
 You might consider first rotating the secret before revoking it.
 For more information, see "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository)."

 {% data reusables.secret-scanning.push-protection-multiple-branch-note %}

-In some cases, you may need to bypass the block on a secret. {% ifversion push-protection-delegated-bypass %} Whether or not you are able to bypass the block depends on the permissions that have been set for you by your repository administrator or organization owner.

-You may be able to bypass the block by specifying a reason for allowing the push. {% endif %} For more information on how to bypass push protection and push a blocked secret, see "[Bypassing push protection when working from the command line](#bypassing-push-protection-when-working-from-the-command-line)."

-{% ifversion push-protection-delegated-bypass %} Alternatively, you may be required to submit a request for "bypass privileges" in order to push the secret.
-For information on how to request permission to bypass push protection and push the blocked secret, see "[Requesting bypass privileges when working with the command line](#requesting-bypass-privileges-when-working-with-the-command-line)."

-{% endif %}

 ## Resolving a blocked push from the command line